Mr-Atanu-Roy/VideoCallingApp/README.md

 ## DESCRIPTION
-    1. Download YouTube Videos in 3 steps
+    1. Start video call with many people
-    2. Created using django
+    2. Created using django and agora sdk
 ## Features

 - Real time video call on browser